Sarah's Journey: From Patient to Pioneer

 My life was a study in extremes: a demanding corporate career balanced with the intense training required for long-distance triathlons, including the Ironman World Championships.
-I was pushing myself constantly, completely oblivious to how my behaviors were draining my reserves.
+For 20 years, I pushed myself to the extreme, competing in marathons, ultra-marathons, and triathlons.
+I was pushing myself constantly, completely oblivious to how my behaviours were draining my reserves.

 Where the Journey Began: Chronic Illness and a Diagnosis

-My life irrevocably changed in December 2014 when the Epstein-Barr virus struck, leading to debilitating chronic fatigue.
-Though it seemed sudden, I now recognize I had likely ignored many warning signs.
+The breaking point arrived first in December 2014 with the crippling onset of chronic fatigue syndrome following the Epstein-Barr virus.
+Though it seemed sudden, I had likely ignored many warning signs.

 The ultimate low came in September 2016, at 41 weeks pregnant, with a devastating breast cancer diagnosis.
-I initially followed the conventional path, undergoing a mastectomy and four rounds of chemotherapy.
-The side effects were severe and prolonged: relentless fatigue, immune dysfunction, nerve damage, and later, a sacral stress fracture.
-After careful consideration, I decided to discontinue conventional treatment.
+I initially followed the conventional path, but the side effects were severe and prolonged: relentless fatigue, immune dysfunction, nerve damage, and later, a sacral stress fracture.

 My extended period of illness allowed for deep reflection on how my behaviours contributed to my declining health.
-I learned the paramount importance of nourishing both body and mind through:
+I learned the paramount importance of nourishing both body and mind.
+My recovery involved making significant, life-altering changes, categorized below:

 Nutrition

-I switched to a wholefood, plant-based diet (early 2015), ensuring sufficient calorie intake, and using quality supplements, herbs, and medicinal mushrooms.
+I switched to a wholefood, plant-based diet (early 2015), ensuring appropriate and sufficient nutrient-dense foods, and using quality supplements, herbs, and medicinal mushrooms.

-I cultivated positive relationships and distanced myself from those causing chronic stress.
+I cultivated healthful, positive relationships and distanced myself from those causing chronic stress.

 Life Beyond: The New Chapter